oracle/truffleruby/doc/user/installing-libssl.md

 ## Fedora

-If on Fedora 26 or more recent, the default openssl is 1.1.0 which is too recent.
+On Fedora 25 or older, the default openssl is correct, so you only need to install `openssl-devel`:
-A workaround is to install the compatibility openssl 1.0:

 ```
-sudo dnf install compat-openssl10
+sudo dnf install openssl-devel
 ```

-If you want to build TruffleRuby, you also need the headers and make sure the openssl 1.1 headers are not used:
+However, on Fedora 26 or more recent, the default openssl is 1.1.0 which is too recent.
+A workaround is to install the compatibility openssl 1.0.

 ```
+# Make sure the 1.1.0 headers are not installed as they would conflict
 sudo dnf remove openssl-devel
+# Install openssl 1.0
 sudo dnf install compat-openssl10-devel
 ```

+We recommend `compat-openssl10-devel` instead of `compat-openssl10`, because the latter doesn't seem to put the shared library in a place where we can find it.

 ## macOS